thomcsmits/gosling-accessibility/spec-examples/README.md

 ### Automatic description
 The automatically generated description:

 > Long description: Gosling figure with title: 'Basic Marks: Rect'.
 The subtitle reads: 'Tutorial Examples'.
-The figure shows a plot marked with rect.
+The figure shows a ideogram.
 The nominal field 'Stain' is shown on the color-axis.
 The genomic field 'chromStart' is shown on the x-axis.
 The genomic field 'chromEnd' is shown on the xe-axis.